Addictive Content

 Set up multiple layers of effective blocking in Chrome and other browsers.
 Prevent easy bypass of blocking and filtering.

 If you want to block porn in chrome and other web browsers, I recommend a multi-layered approach.
-When it comes to blocking adult content, it's important to have methods for preventing easy bypass.
+When it comes to blocking adult content, it's important to use multiple methods at the same time to create a full blocking system.

 If you are self-managing, you want to handle moments of weakness where you are motivated to disable your blocking setup to access content that you know is ultimately harmful to you.
 If you are helping another person, you want to have some assurance that you have provided them the right tools for success.

-Although this guide will mostly focus on what you can do in the browser to block and prevent bypass of blocking techniques, you should combine these browser techniques with blocking techniques on your computer for the ultimate blocking and bypass prevention setup.
+Although this guide will mostly focus on what you can do in the browser to block and prevent bypass of blocking techniques, you should choose techniques that are difficult to undo and use multiple of these approaches at once.
+This is especially true if you're managing your own devices and might have the temptation to disable your restrictions later.

 Enable SafeSearch